likangqi666/dapp/README.md

 https://ropsten.etherscan.io/address/0xa1af1c42dbf15d0795560af5fe0117542c99c8f4

 This was an internship project.
 I planned to make it a conference paper.
 But I only have a contract for a limited time.
 So I don't have enough time to do the qualification.
-The draft version of the paper is .
+The draft version of the paper is 'internship_draft.pdf'.
 It was not sent out because of the missing qualification and verification.
 But this document may provide a more detailed information about the whole idea.